Parameters

 Historical storage of Context Data

-💡Enabling this setting has no retroactive effect, meaning that only data after enabling this setting will get stored.
+• … involved parties should note that this setting has no retroactive effect, meaning that only data after enabling this setting will get stored for the retention period.

 🤔What happens when I enable this?

-☝ Task information / Session detail data is stored per service session on call termination (transfer by workflow or user).
+☝Task information / Session detail data is stored per service session on call termination (either transfer by workflow or user).

 • ... the separate "Open Context" link remains clickable if at least one Conversation Context URL is currently configured.